-Definition of Model Based Enterprise Initiative
+Definition of Model-Based Enterprise Initiative

-Model Based System Engineering (MBSE) is a system engineering initiative to create a digital model of a system that is used by all engineering disciplines and other functional organizations within a company.
+Model-Based System Engineering (MBSE) is a system engineering initiative to create a digital model of a system that is used by all engineering disciplines and other functional organizations within a company.
 An MBSE model can also be used to simulate the system’s performance in a similar fashion to Model Based Development.

-Components of a MBSE Model
+Components of an MBSE Model

 MBSE models represent flowchart diagrams, often developed with System Modeling Language (SysML).
 The blocks within the diagrams represent a range of different types of information:

 - Requirements: Represents the traits, characteristics or performance demands that the system must satisfy.

 - Functions: Generic definition of the capabilities that the system must provide in order to fulfill requirements.

 - Items: Hardware and software items that enable functions.
 In some cases, an MBSE model can be integrated with discipline-specific models such as those from Mechanical Computer Aided Design (MCAD), Mechanical Computer Aided Engineering (MCAE), Electrical Computer Aided Design (ECAD) and Integrated Development Environments.